True Religion Is Visiting Widows And Orphans

 The Heart of True Religion: Visiting Widows and Orphans

 At its core, "visiting" implies more than just a fleeting social call.
-It suggests a deliberate and sustained effort to engage with the lives of widows and orphans, to understand their struggles, and to offer practical and emotional support.
+Here's the thing — it suggests a deliberate and sustained effort to engage with the lives of widows and orphans, to understand their struggles, and to offer practical and emotional support.
 It means becoming actively involved in their well-being, providing a sense of belonging and hope in situations that often feel isolating and overwhelming.
 This active involvement transforms the act of visiting from a mere gesture of goodwill into a powerful expression of love and solidarity.
 It challenges us to move beyond our comfort zones and to confront the realities of hardship and suffering with compassion and a willingness to help.

 Defining True Religion